 LARGE SCALE CLINICAL TRIALS OF VITAMIN E AND CANCER PREVENTION-THE MANY DETAILS AND THE MANY DEVILS

-The Selenium and Vitamin E Cancer Prevention Trial (SELECT) was a $130 million trial that concluded that “vitamin E” did not prevent prostate cancer, colon cancer, or any other cancer76.
+The Selenium and Vitamin E Cancer Prevention Trial (SELECT) was a $130 million trial that concluded that “vitamin E” did not prevent prostate cancer, colon cancer, or any other cancer[76].
 In a more ominous note, a follow up to the SELECT trial concluded that “Dietary supplementation with vitamin E significantly increased the risk of prostate cancer among healthy men”[77].
 Vitamin E is the majorin vivo lipid soluble antioxidant and it quenches the lipid peroxyl radicals that propagate during lipid peroxidation (c.f.[78]).
 As is often the case in biomedical research, there are many “devils” in the details of the SELECT study that are worthy of notice.
 An often-overlooked detail lies in the particular form of vitamin E used in the study.
 For the SELECT trial this was all-racemic-alpha-tocopheryl acetate at a dose of 400 IU/d taken over a period of about 5.5 years in men who were 50-55 or older at the start of the study.
 As it happens, “vitamin E” is not a single-organic compound and there are at least eight natural forms, i.e., alpha-, beta-, gamma- and delta-tocopherols as well as the corresponding four tocotrienols (c.f.[79,80]).
 To make matters more complicated, vitamin E isoforms have asymmetric carbons where each such carbon is attached to four different groups of other atoms.
 Tocopherols, for example, have three asymmetric carbons, each of which could have an R- or S-stereo-configuration.

 All naturally occurring forms of tocopherols have the R-stereo-configuration.
 The form of vitamin E used in the SELECT study was “synthetic” where the configuration at each of the asymmetric carbons is an equimolar mixture of both the R- and S-stereoisomers (at each of the three asymmetric carbons): this is the form of vitamin E found in most commercial supplements although it is sometimes mistakenly labeled dl-alpha-tocopheryl acetate.
 All-racemic alpha-tocopheryl acetate is an equimolar mixture of eight stereoisomers with only one eighth of which is the naturally occurring RRR-alpha-tocopherol.
 The other seven stereoisomers are essentially xenobiotics whose detailed biochemical properties (and potential modulation of signal transduction pathways) are largely unstudied.
 Moreover, the bioavailability of all-racemic-alpha-tocopheryl acetate is about half that of RRR-alpha-tocopheryl acetate.
 Nevertheless, the ability of R- or S-vitamin E isomers to quench free radicals (lipid peroxyl radicals) and prevent lipid peroxidation is very similar.